AJR1315/deployment-tracker/README.md

 ### Verifying Data Persistence

-To confirm your deployments are stored in the database:

 1. Create a few deployments via POST `/deployments`
 2. List them with GET `/deployments`
-3. Stop the application (Ctrl+C)
+3. Stop and restart the application
-4. Restart it (`uvicorn app.src.main:app --reload`)
-5. List deployments again - they should still be there
+4. List deployments again - they should still be there

 ### Inspecting the Database (Optional)